DonLe86223/dsc80-2026-wi/tech_support.md

 `https://datahub.ucsd.edu/user/USER/tree`

-You can access the IDE (integrate development environment) by changing
+You can access the IDE (integrated development environment) by changing
 \"tree\" to \"lab\".
 This brings up JupyterLab.
 The url should look something like this: